Beyond network centrality: Individual-level behavioral traits for predicting information superspreaders in social media: FUNDING

-The work was supported by the National Natural Science Foundation of China (11622538, 61673150, 61773248, 72032003).
-LL also acknowledges the Science Strength Promotion Programme of University of Electronic Science and Technology of China.
-MSM acknowledges financial support from the URPP Social Networks at the University of Zurich.
+LL acknowledges support from the National Natural Science Foundation of China (T2293771), the STI 2030—Major Projects (2022ZD0211400), the Sichuan Province Outstanding Young Scientists Foundation (2023NSFSC1919), and the New Cornerstone Science Foundation through the XPLORER PRIZE.
+JGL acknowledges support from the National Natural Science Foundation of China (72371150, 72032003), and the Fundamental Research Funds for the Central Universities: High-Quality Development 23 of Digital Economy: An Investigation of Characteristics and Driving Strategies (2023110139).
+MSM acknowledges financial support from the Swiss National Science Foundation (100013-207888) and the URPP Social Networks at the University of Zurich.

-\section{Author contributions}
+\section{AUTHOR CONTRIBUTIONS}

-LL and MSM conceived and designed the experiments; FZ and JGL collected the empirical datasets; FZ and MSM developed the new algorithm; FZ performed the numeric analysis; all the authors analysed the data; FZ and MSM wrote the first draft of the manuscript; all the authors revised the manuscript.
+LL and MSM conceived and designed the experiments; FZ and JGL collected the empirical datasets; FZ and MSM developed the new algorithm; FZ performed the numeric analysis; all the authors analyzed the data; FZ and MSM wrote the first draft of the manuscript; all the authors revised the manuscript.